kupferlauncher/kupfer/README.rst

 kupfer is a smart, quick launcher
 +++++++++++++++++++++++++++++++++

-WARNING: THIS IS BETA (AKA "TESTING" / "NEXT") VERSION.
-This version may be incompatible with old, external plugins duo to reorganise Kupfer's modules.

 :Homepage:  https://kupferlauncher.github.io/
 :Credits:   Copyright 2007–2023 Ulrik Sverdrup and other Kupfer authors
 :Licence:   GNU General Public License v3 (or any later version)